Professional Masters in Mining Industry Management

-As managers advance to the executive level, they must be technically competent and able to non-disruptively implement new ideas and technologies.
+As managers advance to the executive level, they must be technically competent and able to implement new ideas and technologies with a minimum of disruption.
 They also need a solid working knowledge of business, finance, management, and a host of other disciplines.
-The Professional Masters – Mining Engineering and Management delivers this integrated blend of mine-related engineering and technology, mine support services, and mine-applied business and management; and will also include an independent project.
-The courses will be taught by seasoned faculty from industry and academia who are experienced in day-to-day mine operations and management.
+MP-MIM delivers this integrated blend of mine-related engineering and technology, mine support services, and mine-applied business and management; and also includes an independent project.
+The courses will be taught by seasoned faculty from industry and academia who are deeply experienced in day-to-day mine operations and management.

-The PM-MEM takes two years to complete.
-Each course is delivered over an 8-week period.
-Courses are taken sequentially and continuously throughout the two-year program duration.
-There is no break during the Summer semester.
-The independent project is done concurrently with the latter part of the program, resulting in program completion at the end of the two-year period.
+The MP-MIM takes approximately two and a half years to complete.
+Each course is delivered over a 6-8 week period.
+Courses are taken sequentially over the two and a half year program duration, with a break during the first six weeks of each summer semester.
+The independent project is done concurrently with other courses in the latter part of the program, resulting in program completion at the end of the two and a half year period.

 Dr. Priscilla Nelson

 Professor, Mining Engineering

 The MP-MIM is comprised of 12 courses and one independent project for a total of 33 credit hours.
 Students are able to take the courses sequentially as a cohort and manage the program in a two-and-a-half-year period.
 All courses are either two or three credits, with two-credit courses being 6 weeks and three-credit courses being 8 weeks in duration.
 Two courses are taken in series each fall and spring semester and another course in the latter term of the summer semester.
 The independent project is generally done concurrently with the final three courses of the program.
 It is highly recommended that students take each course consecutively in the prescribed sequence with their cohort, but there can be some flexibility for students whose work or circumstances change or whose depth of experience in some areas of mining would make a substitute online course of greater value.